ABOUT THE ETHA

 LOUISE ST. GERMAIN

-Director of Marketing and Public Affairs, International Society on Thrombosis and Haemostasis
+Director of Marketing and External Relations, International Society on Thrombosis and Haemostasis

 Louise St. Germain is an accomplished and innovative leader in marketing and global public affairs.
 With over 20 years of experience in the industry, she has a proven track record of developing and executing successful campaigns and public affairs strategies that have driven growth and success around the world.